top of page

 7. Better open rates because you win back readers

-I want to share with you two examples of exceptionally creative and engaging re-opt-in mails.
+Here are two examples of exceptionally creative and engaging re-opt-in emails.

 #1 is from Hubspot.
 This one shows understanding and offers a solution.